 Improving your CTR is not only a function of keyword-to-ad relevance, but an indicator of how well you are able to show potential customers that you have what they’re looking for.
 For example, if you’re a retailer bidding on brand terms, it’s smart to include an ad extension for your store locator page.
 Why?
 Searcher behavior data shows that when people enter a store name into the search box, they’re often looking for basic information like store location and hours.

-Sitelink Extensions provide a way to add links to your ads, and are especially useful to mobile consumers who want to take immediate action when they’re out and about and need quick access to your business information.
-You can enter up to ten Sitelink Extensions for each campaign; they will apply to all ad groups and ads in your campaign.
+Sitelink Extensions provide a way to add links to your ads, and are especially useful to mobile consumers who want to take immediate action when they’re out and need quick access to your business information.
+You can enter up to twenty Sitelink Extensions for each campaign; they will apply to all ad groups and ads in your campaign.

+To select the level you want to make the changes in, select Campaign or Ad group below the Ad Extensions tab.
 To create new ad Sitelink Extensions, on the All Campaigns page choose the Ad Extensions tab.
 Click create ad extension.

 To update existing Sitelink Extensions, click on the Ad Extensions tab.
 You’ll see the list of available Bing Ads ad extensions.
 Select the campaign you want to add additional text to by checking the box on the left-hand side.
 In the Edit drop-down menu, select Edit an Extension.

 If you want to delete an existing Sitelink Extension, go to the Campaigns page and select the Ad Extensions tab.
-Find the Sitelink Extension you want to delete, then select the checkbox to the left of that extension.
+Find the Sitelink Extension you want to delete, and then select the checkbox to the left of that extension.
 Click delete, then save.

 There’s a 35-character limit for each line of Enhanced Sitelinks (70 total for two lines), but using less than 25 characters are best practice in the event that truncated text is enabled for smaller screens.

 Enhanced Sitelinks will only show in the mainline 1 ad position (the first ad found on the search results page), which means you must bid competitively to take advantage of this feature.
 Best practices include using strong traffic keywords (such as brand terms), and specific pricing details and call to actions.

-Setting Locations Extensions allows you to set different locations for different campaigns.
+Setting Location Extensions allows you to set different locations for different campaigns.
 Multiple brands within the same customer account can now use Location Extensions.
 The business locations in use as center point for radius targeting will be migrated to custom locations and the existing campaigns will run without any issues.